-1.3 In setting the budget, the Authority decides what it will spend and how much income it needs from limited fees/charges and the council tax to supplement government funding.
-The Authority may choose to fund some of its spending from its reserves, or set aside some of its income to increase reserves for future spending.

-Having the right level of reserves is important.
-If reserves are too low, there may be little resilience to financial shocks and sustained financial challenges.

-- 1.4 Authorities are free to determine the reserves they hold.
+- 1.3 In setting the budget, the Authority decides what it will spend and how much income it needs from limited fees/charges and the council tax to supplement government funding.
+The Authority may choose to fund some of its spending from its reserves, or set aside some of its income to increase reserves for future spending. - Having the right level of reserves is important.
+If reserves are too low, there may be little resilience to financial shocks and sustained financial challenges. - 1.4 Authorities are free to determine the reserves they hold.
 Members are responsible for ensuring that the Authority's reserves are part of the MTFS and need to be appropriate for circumstances.
 The Chief Finance Officer has a duty to provide members with advice on the level of reserves. - 1.5 Fire and Rescue Authorities face significant challenges.
 The unprecedented reduction in government funding since 2010/11, rising costs and growing demand for many services are all testing the Authority's financial management and resilience.
-The position is potentially to become tougher with the delayed three year Spending Review, potential Funding Formula changes and Business Rates Retention all scheduled for 2022/23.
-There are also new pressures from the pandemic.
+The position is potentially to become tougher with again only a one year settlement for 2022/23 despite there being a three year Comprehensive Spending Review, and potential Funding Formula and Business Rates Retention reviews to take place.
+There are also continuing pressures from the pandemic.

 - 1.6 Current and future financial challenges pose significant, and increasing, risks for the Authority.
-The Authority may consider using reserves to balance competing pressures, for example: - Using reserves to offset funding reductions and protect services although this can only be a short-term strategy as reserves are a one-off funding resource - and/or invest in making changes that reduce the cost of providing services in the longer term. - Increasing reserves to strengthen resilience against future, uncertain cost pressures.
+The Authority may consider using reserves to balance competing pressures, for example: - Using reserves to offset funding reductions and protect services - although this can only be a short-term strategy as reserves are a one-off funding resource and/or invest in making changes that reduce the cost of providing services in the longer term. - Increasing reserves to strengthen resilience against future, uncertain cost pressures.
 A feature of the previous budget strategy and MTFS, was that reserves were built up to be used to support the budget and fund investment in delivering savings through transformation and improving services.
-The Transformational Budget Reserve is now being utilised to offset the budget gap as strategically planned and importantly invest in service transformation.
+The Transformational Budget Reserve is now being utilised to offset the budget gap as strategically planned and importantly invest in service transformation and environmental initiatives.